PHTremor/PHTremor/README.md

 - 👋 Hi, I’m @PHTremor
 - 👀 I’m interested in cross platform development
-- 🌱 I’m currently learning Flutter and Golang
+- 🌱 I’m currently using Flutter, Strapi and Golang
 - 💞️ I’m looking to collaborate on anything long as I'm learning
 - 📫 How to reach me: mwalefrankmwale@gmail.com